varigence/docs/bimlflex/reference-documentation/SnowflakeRegion.md

 # Region

-The Snowflake region to use
+The Snowflake region to use.

 Notes:
 * This setting is part of the `Snowflake` settings category.